 - Your age and health

-At MD Anderson, your treatment for ocular cancer will be customized to your particular needs.
+At MD Anderson, your eye cancer treatment is customized to your particular needs.
 One or more of the following therapies may be recommended to treat the cancer or help relieve symptoms.

 One of the following surgeries may be used to treat eye cancer.